-The plyo box can be used to support a push up if you’re not quite keen on the full thing.
+The plyo box can be used to support a push up if you’re not entirely keen on the whole thing.
 By placing your hands on the plyo box, you can make the exercise slightly easier.
 It’s called the incline push up.

 Alternatively, if the standard push up is too easy for you, the decline version sees you put your feet on the box and your hands on the floor, shifting more weight into your upper body and making the movement much harder.

 Step downs are a unilateral exercise that let you work one leg at a time.
-Start facing the box and place on foot onto the surface of it.
-Engage your core and use your lower body to push your self up so that your other foot can be place on the box.
-However, avoid putting the foot down in order to keep the tension in your muscles.
+Start facing the box and place one foot onto the surface of it.
+Engage your core and use your lower body to push yourself up so that your other foot can be placed on the box.
+However, avoid putting the foot down to keep the tension in your muscles.
 Swap over after about 10-15 reps.

 You can shift the focus of the exercise and the muscle engaged by doing the exercise laterally too.
 In this version, you’ll start with the box to your side rather than facing it.